junhuang21484/money-tracker/README.md

 # MoneyMinder

 A web application that allows users to track their financial status by integrating with the Plaid API.
 The application will provide users with insights into their spending habits, income, and overall financial standing, using visual graphs, and a user-friendly interface.

+You can access the hosted website here: https://money-tracker-kappa-dun.vercel.app/

+**Please note all Plaid related features run on sandbox mode**
+- Username: `user_good`
+- Password: `pass_good`
+- 2FA Code: `1234`

 ## Features